roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 Currently, I'm working a with a [CSE DevCrew](https://devblogs.microsoft.com/cse/) on a public OSS project called [IoTEdge LoRaWAN StarterKit](https://github.com/Azure/iotedge-lorawan-starterkit).
 We were using "classic" GitHub projects in the past, but we've now moved to using the new beta experience.
-It's been a very great experience so far, and it is slowly becoming a contender for AzureDevOps Boards or Jira.
+It's been a very great experience so far, and it is quickly becoming a valid alternative for AzureDevOps Boards or Jira.

 I'll list a few tips and tricks, as well as shortcomings and caveats, to learn how you could use this on your own projects.